oktadev/okta-blog/_source/_posts/2021-10-28-intro-tanay-pant.md

 You can find me on [Twitter](https://twitter.com/tanay1337), [LinkedIn](https://www.linkedin.com/in/tanay1337/), and [GitHub](https://github.com/tanay1337/).
 You can also write to me via my email `tanay.pant@okta.com`.

-Please do reach out and let me know how I can enable you and support you with being the best at what you do 🙌
+Please do reach out and let me know how I can enable you and support you with being the best at what you do! 🙌